jasp-stats/jaspFactor/inst/help/ExploratoryFactorAnalysis.md

 With Exploratory Factor Analysis it is possible to identify one or more factors underlying the data.
 The factors are chosen such that they capture the common variance in the data.

 ### Assumptions (Yong & Pearce, 2013)
-- The variables included in the analysis are continuous.
+- The variables included in the analysis are continuous*.
+  - If variables are ordinal, this assumption can be overcome when basing the analysis on the polychoric or tetrachoric correlation matrix (Timmerman  & Lorenzo-Seva, 2011).
 - The data follow a multivariate normal distribution.
 - There is a linear relation between the variables and the factors.
 - There is no multicollinearity and singularity in the data.